Print, Design for a Clock, plate 4, from Nouveaux livre de boites de pendulles de coqs et etuys de montres et autres necessaire au Orlogeurs

 Our curators have highlighted 2 objects that are related to this one.

 Mount: 34.2 x 22.1 cm (13 7/16 x 8 11/16 in.)
 Sheet:: 29.8 x 19.1 cm (11 3/4 x 7 1/2 in.)
 Platemark: 28.5 x 19.5 cm (11 1/4 x 7 11/16 in.)
 Mat: 45.7 x 35.6 cm (18 x 14 in.)
 Frame H x W x D: 50.2 x 39.7 x 2.5 cm (19 3/4 in. x 15 5/8 in. x 1 in.)

 It is inscribed

 Inscribed in graphite, upper right: 78; in black ink, lower right: 127.

 Cite this object as

-In addition to Hewitt Sisters Collect, this object was previously on display as part of the exhibition The Huguenot Legacy: English Silver, 1680-1760 from the Alan & Simone Hartman Collection.
+This object was previously on display as a part of the exhibitions Hewitt Sisters Collect and The Huguenot Legacy: English Silver, 1680-1760 from the Alan & Simone Hartman Collection.